Ghasp/peck/readme.md

 #### insert/update many rows

-Peck can manage batch insert/updates, however for a row to be updated, the JSON object must contain a key/value that matches an existing unique index, otherwise objects sent to this interface will always be inserted.
-If this interface does not perform a insert or an update it is considered an error.
+Peck can manage batch insert/updates, however for a row to be updated, the JSON object must contain a key/value that matches an existing unique index, otherwise it will be inserted.
+If a request to this interface does not result in a insert or an update it is considered an error.
 If an error occurs all changes made during the request will be rolled back.
 This interface will always return a JSON object that describes either the modifications to a row or an error.

 `POST /database/schema/table`